anuragtb/pdfcpu/core/rotate.md

 ## Examples

-Rotate all pages clockwise by 90 degrees:
+Rotate all pages of a PDF file clockwise by 90 degrees:

 ```sh
 pdfcpu rotate test.pdf 90